nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to help technical professionals advance their careers, including best practices, unique perspectives on the industry, and preparation tips for job interviews.
-This category encompasses three subcategories: Best Practices, Humor In Tech, and Job Interview Preparation, offering a range of guidance and advice for career growth and success.
+The Career Development category provides resources to support professionals in advancing their technical careers, including best practices, tips for navigating the job interview process, and insights into the lighter side of working in tech.
+This category features a collection of articles and guides across three subcategories: Best Practices, Humor In Tech, and Job Interview Preparation.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*